 Can someone be very beautiful in person, but not very photogenic?
 What does Photogenic mean?
 What makes these mysterious differences?
 How to be photogenic?
 Is there any simply tricks for ordinary people, like you and me, to look photogenic?
+(Click HERE to check Black Friday Sales, up to 50% off)

 When being asked that can someone be very beautiful in person, but not very photogenic, most people would give the “YES” answer.
 There are some people around us look beautiful but not photogenic.
 What makes thing even more shocking is the opposite that some photogenic people do not surprise you in real life.